Miniflint/AutoAccept-Lol/README.md

 ### Problem n2 -> the mouse doesn't move
 In this case, it's less specific. but we can work it out anyway
-  1. Open the ini file ("check_value.ini")
+  1. Reset the ini file (press F1)
-  2. Get un-animated element on the screen
-  3. Press F2
-  4. Try to change a value until it work (x and y should leads to one hexadecimal color)
-  5. If the mouse go to the wrong pos, [Check this](https://github.com/Miniflint/AutoAccept-Lol/blob/main/README.md#problem-n1-->-the-script-is-moving-the-mouse-at-the-wrong-place)(Problem n1)
+  2. Press F3 to check the ini file
+  3. Press F4 to check where the mouse is taking the values (riot RP logo, accepting, exception 1, exception 2, exception 3, exception 4)
+  4. Watch the logs file ("log_files.log")

 ### Debugging the script or first start